 Yet attempts at negotiation with authorities have a disappointing history.
 For over 20 years Philadelphia’s skateboarders engaged the city – through protest and negotiation – to legalise skateboarding in Love Park, the central square officially known as John F Kennedy Plaza, but nicknamed for its reproduction of Robert Indiana’s Love sculpture.
 Even after shoe brand DC offered the city $1 million for the maintenance of sites that suffered skateboard-related damage, and the architect of the park, Vincent G Kling, stepped on a board at the age of 92 to support the skateboarders’ right to occupy the park, the city dismissed their pleas.
 Every stone bench and slab from its central amphitheatre was removed in the 2016 redevelopment, expelling the skateboarders from memory.

-We are now in an age when skateboarding is set to be introduced, in 2020, as an Olympic sport, and skateboarders have held their first academic conference in association with the Bartlett School of Architecture, called Pushing Boarders, which was held in summer 2018.
+We are now in an age when skateboarding is set to be introduced at Tokyo 2020 as an Olympic sport (provisionally listed for the 2024 Games), and skateboarders have held their first academic conference in association with the Bartlett School of Architecture, called Pushing Boarders, which was held in summer 2018.
 And in some cities there are signs of a future beyond antagonism.

 Edén now works with the city’s parks department, advising on the benefits of skateboarding.
 The decision to design skateboarding into a space can prevent hostility against undesirable use, explains Edén, and issues like surface damage, noise pollution and spatial conflicts can be designed out.